micmejia/bible-dump/AMPC/Acts/Acts 11.md

-For he was a good man [[^e]good in himself and also at once for the good and the advantage of other people], full of _and_ controlled by the Holy Spirit and full of faith (of his [^f]belief that Jesus is the Messiah, through Whom we obtain eternal salvation).
+For he was a good man [good in himself and also at once for the good and the advantage of other people], full of _and_ controlled by the Holy Spirit and full of faith (of his belief that Jesus is the Messiah, through Whom we obtain eternal salvation).
 And a large company was added to the Lord.